Eddie Rosario Player Props: Braves vs. Pirates

 Eddie Rosario At The Plate

-- In 14.3% of his games this season, he has gone deep, and 4.5% of his trips to the dish.
+- He has homered in 14.1% of his games this year, and 4.5% of his chances at the plate.

-- In 26.5% of his games this year, Rosario has notched at least one RBI.
-In 13 of those games (13.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.
+- In 26.3% of his games this season, Rosario has tallied at least one RBI.
+In 13 of those games (13.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

-- He has scored in 36.7% of his games this year, with more than one run scored in 7.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.